Getting your exam results?

 Whatever your results, come and talk to an adviser at your local Access Point about your options.

-Our autumn 2021 projects for young people are now running in our young people’s centres.
+Our projects for young people are now running throughout Hertfordshire.
 Join one in your area now!

 Services for Young People Broxbourne Youth Council at Herts Young Mariners Base, Cheshunt

 Youth councils are groups of young people aged 11–17, who come together to represent young people in their local area.
 Nobody knows about the issues affecting young people better than young people themselves, so come along and have your say!
 Being part of the Broxbourne Youth Council, which is supported by Services for Young People and Broxbourne Borough Council, will enable you to present your views to those who make decisions so that they can work to improve things in your local community.

 The Broxbourne Youth Council meets on Wednesdays to discuss all the issues, good and bad, that young people in the area face, while making active progress on the points within our manifesto.
 We are very welcoming of new members who would like to come along and help create a better Broxbourne for all young people.

 Our priorities are: